alon-albalak/data-selection-survey/README.md

 - [D2 Pruning: Message Passing for Balancing Diversity and Difficulty in Data Pruning](https://arxiv.org/abs/2310.07931): 2023<br/>&emsp;Adyasha Maharana and Prateek Yadav and Mohit Bansal<br/>
 - [Make Every Example Count: On the Stability and Utility of Self-Influence for Learning from Noisy NLP Datasets](https://aclanthology.org/2023.emnlp-main.625): 2023<br/>&emsp;Bejan, Irina and Sokolov, Artem and Filippova, Katja<br/>
 - [LESS: Selecting Influential Data for Targeted Instruction Tuning](https://arxiv.org/abs/2402.04333): 2024<br/>&emsp;Mengzhou Xia and Sadhika Malladi and Suchin Gururangan and Sanjeev Arora and Danqi Chen<br/>

+## Contribution

+There are likely some amazing works in the field that we missed, so please contribute to the repo.

+Feel free to open a pull request with new papers or create an issue and we can add them for you.
+Thank you in advance for your efforts!